Altoros/power-bosh-jumpbox-bootstrap/README.md

 1. Open `hosts` file and change x.x.x.x to an jumpbox's public IP
 1. Run `ansible-playbook jumpbox-playbook.yml` to provision a VM

-## Build a stemcell

-1. ssh to jumpbox: `ssh -i ~/.ssh/id_rsa ubuntu@x.x.x.x`
-1. `cd ~/github/bosh`
-1. `bundle install`
-6. Run `~/bin/build-stemcell`

 ### Roles

-List of roles:
+List of roles included in this project:

 1. `gccgo` is used to install gccgo (version 5.1 by default), at this moment works only for power 8.
-1. `common` performs apt-get update and installs necessary packages, creates ~/github folder and installs direnv, install BOSH with all necessary gems.
+1. `common` performs apt-get update and installs all necessary packages, creates ~/github folder and installs direnv, installs gccgo and RVM with Ruby 2.1.4, installs BOSH with all necessary gems; all roles that are applied to hosts dependes on it; depends on `gccgo` and `rvm_io.rvm1-ruby`.
-2. `jumpbox` creates an environment to run BOSH CLI commands, CF CLI and bosh-init.
+2. `jumpbox` creates an environment to run BOSH CLI commands, CF CLI and bosh-init; depends on `common`.
 3. `binaries-builder` is used to build binaries for IBM Power BOSH and CF installations.
 4. `stemcell-builder` installs everything that is needed to run stemcell builder of the BOSH project.

+## Build a stemcell

+You can create a separate instance just to build stemcell.

+To build a stemcell you'll need to use `stamcell-builder` host role.
+In order to do it update `hosts` file: uncomment section with `stemcell-builder` host and replace `x.x.x.x` with an instance you've created.

+1. ssh to a stemcell builder instance: `ssh -i ~/.ssh/id_rsa ubuntu@x.x.x.x`
+1. `cd ~/stemcell-builder`
+1. Run `bundle exec ./bin/build-stemcell`